The “Season of Mists” arc focused primarily on Morpheus’ quest to free his one-time love, Nada, from her banishment into hell.

 April 1991

-Story Artist: Matt Wagner (penciller), Malcolm Jones III (inker)
+Story Artist: Matt Wagner (penciler), Malcolm Jones III (inker)

 Issue #25 diverted from the main storyline by showing a glimpse of the consequences of hell’s closure.
-Thirteen year old Charles Rowland was sent to the St. Hilarion’s School for Boys.
-His mother was deceased and his father was an Iraqi army prisoner in Kuwait during the 1991 Gulf War.
+Thirteen-year-old Charles Rowland was enrolled at St. Hilarion’s School for Boys.
+His mother was deceased, and his father was an Iraqi army prisoner in Kuwait during the 1991 Gulf War.

-Charles began to notice strange occurrences at the school, as former residents of hell appeared in their past incarnations at the school.
-Numerous strange characters were spotlighted, with most hinting at or explaining how they had ended up in hell after dying.
-At one point, Charles was beaten by a group of bullies but rescued by a dead boy of similar age named Edwin Paine.
+Charles noticed strange occurrences at the school, where former residents of hell manifested in their past incarnations.
+Numerous peculiar characters were highlighted, with most providing hints or explanations about how they ended up in hell after death.
+At one point, Charles was assaulted by a group of bullies but saved by a deceased boy of a similar age named Edwin Paine.

-When Charles eventually died of his injuries, Death – wearing an oddly all-black aerobics outfit – arrived to claim him.
-Charles didn’t want to leave without Edwin, but Death explained that Edwin had already been claimed.
-After some debate, Death let Charles be for the time being.
+When Charles eventually succumbed to his injuries, Death – clad in an oddly all-black aerobics outfit – arrived to claim him.
+Charles did not want to leave without Edwin, but Death clarified that Edwin had already been claimed.
+After some consideration, Death let Charles be for the time being.
 She was too busy dealing with the consequences of recent events to argue with the boy.

-Although Charles remained dead, he was able to interact with the real world in soul form.
+Although Charles remained deceased, he could interact with the real world in soul form.
 Charles and Edwin left the school together, venturing out onto what was an unknown path for both boys.
-They would later be known in the series mythology as the ‘Dead Boy Detectives,’ but their next steps wouldn’t be known to readers until 1993’s “The Children’s Crusade” crossover event.
+They would later become known in the series mythology as the ‘Dead Boy Detectives,’ but readers would not learn about their next steps until the 1993 “The Children’s Crusade” crossover event.
 That was Vertigo’s first and only crossover event, with the boys appearing in two large-sized issues that bookended an otherwise modest seven-part storyline.

 Sandman #26: “Season of Mists – Chapter 5”